-Ancient Cache of Whale Meat Unearthed By GERALD E. BOWKETT Manager, University News Service FAIRBANKS - An ancient cache of whale meat has been found on St. Lawrence Island near where the well-preserved body of an Eskimo woman estimated to be some 1,600 years old was earlier discovered, and scientists are now attempting scientists are now attempting to determine the age of the meat utilizing two different tech- The meat cache was uncovered by Nathan Numwuk of the St. Lawrence Island village of Savoonga while digging for fossil ivory in the permafrost of Kialagak Point near Southeast Cape.
+Ancient Cache of Whale Meat Unearthed By GERALD E. BOWKETT By GERALD E. BOWKET1 Manager, University News Service FAIRBANKS - An ancient cache of whale meat has been found on St. Lawrence Island near where the well-preserved body of an Eskimo woman estimated to be some 1,600 years old was earlier discovered, and scientists are now attempting to determine the age of the meat utilizing two different tech- The meat cache was uncovered by Nathan Numwuk of the St. Lawrence Island village of St. Lawrence Island village of Savoonga while digging for fossil ivory in the permafrost of Kialagak Point near Southeast Cape.
 The discovery, made in August, was brought to the attention of a party of National Park Service-University of Alaska anthropologists mapping former dwelling sites nearby.
-"In addition to the whale meat, the cache also contained a walrus hide rope, sealskin poke containing carved ivory birds, and a fox carcass," said George Smith, a National Park Service employee who is doing graduate work in anthropology at the University of Alaska.
-Other members of the party were Zorro Bradley, a National Park Service research anthropologist and adjunct professor at the university, and Ron Kreher and Terry Dickey, also doing graduate work in anthropology at the university.
+"In addition to the whale meat, the cache also contained a walrus hide rope, sealskin poke containing carved ivory birds, and a fox carcass," said George Smith, a National Park Service employee who is doing graduate employee who is doing graduate work in anthropology at the University of Alaska.
+Other members of the party were Zorro Bradley, a National Park Service research anthropologist and adjunct professor at the university, and Ron Kreher and Terry Dickey, also doing graduate work in anthropology graduate work in anthropology at the university.
 Samples of the whale meat have been sent to the Smithsonian Institution for radio-carbon dating and to Dr. Aidan Cockburn, president of the Paleopathology Association, of Detroit, for dating by the new amino acid dating technique.
-All living tissues absorb radio-carbon and since this element dissipates at a known rate, it is possible to determine the approximate age of an organism by its radiocarbon content. radiocarbon content.
+All living tissues absorb radiocarbon and since this element dissipates at a known rate, it is dissipates at a known rate, it is possible to determine the approximate age of an organism by its radiocarbon content. radiocarbon content.

 This was the technique employed by the Smithsonian Institution and Physics Department of the University of Pennsylvania to determine the age of the body found at the Kialegak site on St. Lawrence Island.
-Working independently, the two institutions developed overlapping age range estimates. overlapping age range estimates.
+Working independently, the two institutions developed overlapping age range estimates. the two institutions developed overlapping age range estimates.
 "It was a beautiful correlation," said Bradley.
-Residual amino acids undergo change as fossil protein de-generates.
-The new dating tech-nique consequently is based on the condition of the residual acids in the material and rate of its degeneration.
-The current tests of the whale meat will enaable scientists to cross-check this new dating method against the older radiocarbon method MINK: A TOUCH OF LUXURY
+Residual amino acids undergo change as fossil protein degenerates.
+The new dating technique consequently is based on the condition of the residual acids in the material and rate of its degeneration.
+The current its degeneration.
+The current tests of the whale meat will enaable scientists to cross-check this new dating method against the older radiocarbon method.
+MINK: A TOUCH OF LUXURY

-Two of the season's brightest designs.
-Left: a hide-out deby Fernando Sanchez Revillon.
-Right: Pierre Cardin's new sweater coat for Michael Forrest in warm A portion of the meat was also provided William A. Galster, associate zoochemist at the University of Alaska's Institute of Arctic Biology, who intends to compare the amount of heavy metals in the tissue with that in the tissue of freshly-taken marine mammals.
-The naturally mummified wordan's body was found in 1972 by Eskimo hunters as it was washing out of a low cliff on the Kialegak Point beach.
-The hunters removed the body from the cliff, reburied it in permafrost on the tundra above, and informed Bradley of their discovery With their help, he disinter-red the body and arranged for-its shipment to the Fairbanks campus where it is being pre-served in freezer facilities.
-Ulti-mately it will be returned to St. Lawrence Island for final burial.
+Two of the season's brightest gns.
+Left: -a hide-out de-by Fernando Sanchez Revillon.
+Right: Pierre Cardin's new sweater coat for Michael Forrest in warm caramel mink.
+A portion of the meat was also provided William A. Galster, associate zoochemist at the University of Alaska's Institute of Arctic Biology, who intends to compare the amount of heavy metals in the tissue with that in tissue of freshly-taken marine mammals. rine mammals.